learn-press/learn-press.github.io/src/web/server-side-web-frameworks/famous-examples.md

 * spring (java)
 * express (nodejs)

-All of these frameworks follow the MVC pattern.
-This proves in a way that MVC is the dominant pattern for server side web frameworks.
+All of these frameworks follow the MVC pattern, proving in a way that MVC is the dominant pattern for server side web frameworks.